openlawteam/openlaw-core/CORE.md

 ## VM

 Under the hood, much of the workflow above is managed and moderated by the OpenLaw VM.
 The VM is a secure execution environment for contracts.
 It has several functions.
 First, it keeps track of the series of events over the contract's lifetime using the custom `OpenlawVmEvent` type.
 The VM uses `Oracles` to verify event requests.
-They will be discussed in greater detail [#Oracles](below).
+They will be discussed in greater detail [below](#oracles).

 Second, the VM keeps track of the state of the contract itself at any given time using the `OpenlawVmState` private variable.
 One important aspect of state involves the status of smart contracts embedded in the contract.
 The VM uses OpenLaw's Action API to query and store actions in the life of smart contracts.
 These actions may include starting, stopping, and resuming smart contract executions at time intervals which the user has specified.

 In order for the legal agreement to be interpreted properly, the OpenLaw Markup Language, like many other computer languages, needs to know how to interpret and compile custom language types.
 The `VariableExecutionEngine` and its sub-type the `OpenlawExecutionEngine` help handle some of the logic for this.
 For example, the `processExecutedElement` function in the `OpenlawExecutionEngine` pattern matches on the [type of the variable](https://docs.openlaw.io/markup-language/#variables) to provide specific execution instructions.

 The `OpenlawVmProvider` class contains just one method, `create`, which returns an `OpenlawVm` type.
-This is useful for integrating the `OpenlawVm` into server and other applications.
+This is useful for integrating the `OpenlawVm` into the server and other applications.

 ## Oracles